bmc/djangostripe/README.md

 Check 'em out.

-Disclaimer: While I have done consulting for Alphabuyer, this isn't a paid plug.
+**Disclaimer**: While I have done consulting for Alphabuyer, this isn't a paid plug.
 I happen to think they have a good product.
 Having worked with them, I _know_ they're good people.